Roger Millward: Hull Kingston Rovers

-After retiring, Millward stayed on the coaching staff at Hull Kingston Rovers throughout the 1980s, and early 1990s, and guided his team to another Challenge Cup Final and the Yorkshire Cup Final in the 1980–81 season, losing both matches but they did manage a Premiership trophy.
-Millward coached Hull Kingston Rovers to the John Player Trophy Final which they lost and second in the Division One Championship.
-Millward was later awarded an MBE by the Queen for services to rugby league and sport in Great Britain.
+After retiring, Millward stayed on the coaching staff at Hull Kingston Rovers throughout the 1980s and early 1990s, guiding his team to another Challenge Cup Final and the Yorkshire Cup Final in the 1980–81 season.
+Hull Kingston Rovers lost 9–18 to Widnes in the Challenge Cup Final and lost 7–8 to Leeds in the Yorkshire Cup Final, however they did manage a Premiership trophy.
+Millward coached Hull Kingston Rovers to the 1981–82 John Player Trophy Final, which they lost to Hull F.C., and second in the Division One Championship.